Ashwini's Perceptions -

 About me

-I try and keep my writing as honest as possible and write from the perspective of a 'Happy Feminist'.
+I try and keep my writing as honest as possible and write from my experiences.
 If you like reading heart-felt long posts on contemporary and relatable topics, you have reached the right place!

 I also enjoy interviewing interesting personalities.
 If you are an author, a blogger, an entrepreneur, a sportsperson, or someone who believes your lifestory must be told, I am all ears!
 I would love to share it with the world. :)